Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: Introduction

 Let \( G = (V, E) \) be a \textit{simple undirected graph}, where \( V \) is the set of vertices, each labeled with a distinct natural number, and \( E \) is the set of edges connecting pairs of vertices.
 We denote an edge \( \{u,v\} \in E \), with \( u,v \in V \), by \( e \).
 We assume that each edge \( e \in E \) is associated with a nonnegative integer \emph{edge-weight} \( \pe_{e} \in \mathbb{Z}_{\ge 0} \).
 Given a clique $C \subseteq V$ of $G$, namely a subset of pairwise connected vertices, its \emph{total edge-weight} is:

 where $E[C] \subseteq E$ is the set of edges connecting the vertices in $C$.
 The \emph{Edge-Weighted Maximum Clique Problem} (EWMCP) aims to determine a clique of the graph of maximum total edge-weight.
 The vector $\pev \in \mathbb{Z}_{\ge 0}^{|E|}$, containing all edge-weights, is called the \textit{edge-weight vector}.
 We denote an instance of the EWMCP by the pair $(G,\boldsymbol c)$.
 We denote by $\optimum$ the optimal value of the EWMCP and call it the \emph{edge-weighted clique number} of the graph.
 It is worth noticing that, since all edge-weights are nonnegative, there exists a maximum total edge-weight clique which is inclusion-wise maximal.
-In Figure~\ref{fig:exampleSOL}, we introduce two EWMCP instances that are used in the remainder of the article.
+Figure~\ref{fig:exampleSOL} introduces two EWMCP instances that are used throughout the remainder of the article and also illustrates their corresponding optimal solutions.

-The EWMCP is an important generalization of the classical \textit{Maximum Clique Problem} (MCP), with real-world applications across many domains, such as robotics, computer vision and materials science \citep{agapito2016accurate, ma2012maximum, san2015novel, san2013improved}.
+The EWMCP is an important generalization of the classical \textit{Maximum Clique Problem} (MCP), which aims to determine a clique in a graph with the largest possible number of vertices.
+We refer the interested reader to \cite{SANSEGUNDO20231008} for the state-of-the-art exact algorithm for the MCP.
+We denote by $\omega(G)$ the optimal value of the MCP and refer to it as the \emph{clique number} of the graph.
 Since the MCP is strongly \(\mathcal{NP}\)-hard, the same holds for the EWMCP \citep{gary1979computers, karp2010reducibility}.

-The EWMCP is an important weighted generalization of the MCP.
+The EWMCP has several real-world applications across many domains, such as robotics, computer vision and materials science \citep{agapito2016accurate, ma2012maximum, san2015novel, san2013improved}.
+In many of these applications, edge weights encode the strength, similarity, or reliability of pairwise relationships, so that the goal is to identify a clique that is not only mutually compatible, but also maximizes the overall quality of the selected configuration.
 We refer the interested reader to other relevant weighted clique-related problems; see, for instance, \cite{CONIGLIO2021435,CORNAZ2017151,DELLEDONNE202139,FURINI2019112,FURINI202154,MATTIA202448,SANSEGUNDO201918}.

 Over the past decades, numerous exact approaches have been proposed in the literature to solve the EWMCP to proven optimality \citep{lei2015unified, prokopyev2009equitable, san2019new, shimizu2019branch, shimizu2020maximum}.
-The main state-of-the-art techniques are combinatorial branch-and-bound algorithms that efficiently explore the search space through an implicit enumeration \citep{san2019new, shimizu2019branch, shimizu2020maximum}.
+The main state-of-the-art techniques are combinatorial branch-and-bound algorithms that efficiently explore the search space through an implicit enumeration \citep{san2019new, shimizu2019branch, shimizu2020maximum, hosseinian2020lagrangian}.
 These algorithms rely on effective bounding techniques to limit the search space.